akhiljozph/xpeninc/README.md

 # Xpeninc

-**The smart manager for your income and expenditure.**
+**The smart manager for your expenditure and income.**

 ---

 ## Tech Stack

 **Frontend**
-React.js, TailwindCSS, Angular
+Angular, React.js

 **Backend**
 Koa.js